 And somehow sorting through all the expired food and junk turned into ripping out all of the wire shelving and completely re-doing the pantry.
 Oops!

 My Budget Pantry Makeover has been a bit of a challenge because we keep a stand-up deep freezer in the pantry and that sucker takes up a lot of room!
 But by keeping the new shelving simple and working around the freezer I think I can make the most of this little makeover.

 The first project I decided to tackle for my Budget Pantry Makeover was to build a basic storage shelf.
 I wanted something counter height and simple.
 This basic storage shelf build did the trick!

 Basic Storage Shelf Plans

-Before I started the build I created some basic storage shelf plans that are available for download in my free resource library.
-I’ll share some building tips with you here, but you can get the full detailed instructions and cut list in the Basic Storage Shelf Plans link in the resource library.
+Before I started the build I created some basic storage shelf plans that are available in my woodworking plan shop.
+I’ll share some building tips with you here, but you can get the full detailed instructions and cut list in the Basic Storage Shelf Plans.

 This post contains affiliate links.

 Project Time & Skill Level